wso2/docs-is/en/docs/learn/configuring-openid-connect-single-logout.md

 an end-user with an OpenID Connect Provider (OP) so that the RP application can log-out any end user that has logged out of the OP (i.e., the WSO2 Identity Server).
-For instance, if there are two RP applications relying on WSO2 Identity Server, when an end-user logs-out of one of the applications, he/she can be automatically logged out of the other one as well.
+For instance, if there are two RP applications relying on WSO2 Identity Server, when an end user logs out of one of the applications, he/she can be automatically logged out of the other one as well.